Tickets and special events

 Special event tickets

-Walt Disney World Resort also runs special events that need their own separate ticket.
-These sell a limited number of spots on select dates.
+Walt Disney World Resort also runs special events.
+Each needs its own ticket, with each park subject to a guest limit on event nights.
 Plan ahead if your trip overlaps:

 - Mickey’s Not-So-Scary Halloween Party.
 A ticketed event at Magic Kingdom Park on select fall nights.
-Includes trick-or-treating, a special parade, fireworks, and character meet-and-greets in costume.
+The party runs from 7 p.m. to midnight.
+It includes trick-or-treating, a special parade, fireworks, and character meet-and-greets in costume.
+You can enter the park as early as 4 p.m. with your event ticket.

 - Mickey’s Very Merry Christmas Party.
 A ticketed holiday event at Magic Kingdom Park on select nights in November and December.
-Features holiday shows, rare character sightings, free cookies and cocoa, and a fireworks show.
+The night includes holiday shows, character sightings, free cookies and cocoa, and fireworks.
+Entry starts at 4 p.m.
+The party runs until midnight.

 - Disney Jollywood Nights.
 A holiday event at Disney’s Hollywood Studios on select nights in November and December.
-Live bands, character meet-and-greets, a nighttime show, and shorter waits on rides.
+It offers live bands, character meet-and-greets, a nighttime show, and shorter waits on rides.

-These events are seasonal and sell out.
-Check our crowd calendar for dates as soon as you know your travel window.
-Enchanting Extras are another option.
-These are premium add-ons — tours, dessert parties, and fireworks cruises.
-They need your park ticket plus a separate fee.
+These events are seasonal and sell out fast.
+Check our crowd calendar for dates early.
+Enchanting Extras are sold on top of your park ticket.
+These include tours, dessert parties, and fireworks cruises.

 For young families